Ethics and Lobbying Laws, Including Gift Prohibitions

 A gift summary memorandum is available for your information.

 The NC Lobbying Act established certain standards and conduct for lobbyists, lobbyist principals and solicitors.
-In addition, the university is required to report lobbying expenses to the NC Secretary of State’s Office.
+In addition, the university is required to report lobbying expenses to the NC State Board of Elections and Ethics Enforcement.
 See N.C.
-General Statute Chapter §120C.
-For a directory of registered lobbyists, see the NC Secretary of State’s website.
+General Statute Article 8 of Chapter 163A.
+For a directory of registered lobbyists, see the State Board of Elections and Ethics Enforcement website.